Learner Support Services - Transfer Resources

 The original grade remains on the record and the lower graded course is marked as a repeated course.
 The highest grade received will be used to calculate the cumulative grade point average.
 Some 4-year majors have a specific limit on how many times a course can be repeated.
 Some colleges/universities use the second repeated course grade even if the first grade was higher when considering transfer of courses and GPA.

 · When is NWACC’s Graduation Application deadline?

 It is helpful to apply by the posted dates on the Graduation Application Form located on the Student Records web page as it helps the Records Office make sure you will have completed all requirements.
 The Records Office will accept late applications but you should talk to them to see if there is still time to complete their process before commencement ceremony if you are interested in participating.
 Be aware you will not have your name in the program if you are late turning in your graduation application in the spring.
-Students graduate from NWACC every semester but the graduation commencement ceremony is once a year in May.
+The graduation commencement ceremony is once a year in May.
 Diplomas are mailed to students a few weeks after final grades are posted.

 Questions or comments about the web site?
 Please contact Transfer Resources